Lawrence J. Tabas

 Mr. Tabas developed and co-authored the materials for seminars on compliance with HIPAA and the Privacy Rules and responding to audits and reviews at health care providers’ offices from government and insurance company investigators.
 He also conducts Privacy Officer and Security Officer training for health care entities.
-He is also the author of a seminar presentation on legal perspectives of Accountable Care Organizations and the author of a paper dealing with restructuring financially-troubled health care providers.
+He is the author of a seminar presentation on legal perspectives of Accountable Care Organizations.

-Mr. Tabas is a member of the Medical Group Association
+Mr. Tabas is a member of the Medical Group Management Association.

-Mr. Tabas maintains an active and extensive practice in Election Law (federal and state) and election law litigation.
-He has over 35 years of experience representing federal, state, and local candidates; candidate committees; political party committees; political action committees; and governmental bodies in election law matters.
-This representation places special emphasis on campaign finance law (federal and state), nomination petitions and ballot access, recounts and election contests, regulatory matters, corporate and association sponsored political action committees, voting equipment and systems, conduct of elections, First Amendment issues relating to political speech, referendums, compliance with HAVA, and redistricting.
+Mr. Tabas maintains an active and extensive practice in Election Law (federal and state) and Election Law litigation.
+He has over 38 years of experience representing federal, state, and local candidates; candidate committees; political party committees; political action committees; governmental bodies (including state and local); business entities; and non-profit entities in election law matters.
+This representation places special emphasis on campaign finance law (federal and state), ballot referendum matters, nomination petitions and ballot access, recounts and election contests, regulatory matters, corporate and association sponsored political action committees, voting equipment and systems, conduct of elections, First Amendment issues relating to political speech, referendums, compliance with HAVA, and redistricting.

 Mr. Tabas also served as Co-Chair of the Pennsylvania Legal Team for Romney-Ryan in 2012; Chair of the Pennsylvania Legal Team for McCain in 2008; and Chair of the Litigation Team in Pennsylvania for Bush-Cheney 2004, the U.S. Congress, Pennsylvania Governor, the judiciary, the Pennsylvania State Legislature, Speaker of the Pennsylvania House of Representatives, Mayor of Philadelphia, and city-wide, county, and local offices.
 In addition to representing candidates, he also represents political parties and political action committees.